open-sdg/open-sdg/docs/glossary.md

 It is important to be able to see proposed changes before releasing them to the general public.
 To accomplish this, there should be 2 separate __environments__:

+### Staging

-* __Staging__: This is where proposed changes are first visible.
+This is where proposed changes are first visible.

+### Production

-* __Production__: This is where the general public views the platform.
+This is where the general public views the platform.

 ## Site repository vs Data repository

 The implementation of this platform involves maintaining 2 repositories:

+### Data repository

-* __Data repository__: This is where the platform's data and metadata are managed.
+This is where the platform's data and metadata are managed.
+A "starter" repository is available [here](https://github.com/open-sdg/open-sdg-data-starter) where it can be easily forked and customised.

+### Site repository

-* __Site repository__: This is where everything else is managed, such as presentation, pages, menus, and documents.
+This is where everything else is managed, such as presentation, pages, menus, and documents.
+A "starter" repository is available [here](https://github.com/open-sdg/open-sdg-site-starter) where it can be easily forked and customised.